nolanchinn/CreativityGame/README.md

 # CreativityGame
-A game I'm making as a final project for JOUR 148 (Creativity &amp; Communication)
+A game I made as a final project for JOUR 148 (Creativity &amp; Communication) I do not own the rights to any of the included music

-# Possible names?
-Need some feedback
- - Speed Delving
- - Orbit something
- - Trip, High, Dive, Vortex, Orbit

-# Possible Studio Names?
- - weird world
- - something that conveys wonder and "weirdness"